-Hence, this sample project implements WakefulIntentService as a subclass of IntentService.
+Hence, this sample project uses WakefulIntentService as a subclass of IntentService.
 WakefulIntentService handles most of the WakeLock logic, so AppService (inheriting from WakefulIntentService) can just focus on the work it needs to do.
+You can find the WakefulIntentService in the CommonsWare set of github repositories, as it is one of the CommonsWare Android Components (CWAC), which we will explore in greater detail in a future edition of this book.